Basement Waterproofing & Foundation Repair in Bismarck, ND

-Basement and Crawl Space Waterproofing in Bismarck
+Basement Waterproofing and Crawl Space Encapsulation Repair in Bismarck, North Dakota

 If your basement or crawl space walls are stained with mold or efflorescence, then you have a moisture problem.
 For a home in Bismarck, ND, this is not uncommon.
 Thanks to the slow permeability of Williams soil (the soil of the state), the soil surrounding the foundation is always saturated with water.
 Most of Bismarck’s annual precipitation falls during the summer, when thunderstorms pass through the region.
 Between the rain and the groundwater, the humidity levels increase during the hottest time of the year.